Thermostats without conjugate points: Introduction

 \subsection{Green bundles in the cotangent bundle}

-A key observation in the study of metrics without conjugate points is the existence of two flow-invariant bundles over the unit tangent bundle, known as Green bundles.
-The construction of these bundles was extended to the setting of convex Hamiltonians in \cite{contreras99}.
+A key observation in the study of metrics without conjugate points is the existence of two flow-invariant subbundles of $T(SM)$, known as Green bundles.
+The construction of these subbundles was extended to the setting of convex Hamiltonians in \cite{contreras99}.
 However, these arguments do not directly carry over to the thermostat setting, as thermostats may be dissipative.

 We take a new approach to understanding the Green bundles by working on the cotangent bundle $T^*(SM)$ as opposed to the tangent bundle $T(SM)$.
 The primary motivation is that, if we consider the induced dynamics, there is a smooth invariant subbundle $\Sigma\subset T^*(SM)$ which, in spirit, can replace the notion of a contact distribution in the geodesic case.
 Indeed, the symplectic lift of $\varphi_t$ to $T^*(SM)$, given by